ImpedanCEI/-legacy-wakis/README.md

 WAKIS stands for (WA)ke and (I)mpedance (S)olver.
 It is a postprocessing tool that can obtain the longitudinal and transverse Wake Potential and Impedance from pre-computed electromagnetic fields.
 These magnitudes are important to quantify the losses of accelerator structures with a passing beam.

 - Procedural version available in :file_folder: source/
-- OOP version and pyPI package in development
+- OOP version available now in pyPI [wakis 0.2.0](https://pypi.org/project/wakis/)
 - Check :file_folder: examples/ for how to use!

 More information about theory, installation and usage can be found on: https://wakis.readthedocs.io/en/latest/